7 Ways to Experience Your Education

 Professors are constantly doing vital research in the field, and more often than not, students have the opportunity to collaborate and gain hands-on experience (often with the support of the Vovis Center for Research & Advanced Study).
-Professor of Chemistry Diana Cermak is looking at the synthesis of organic molecules that contain phosphorus and their role in biochemical transformations.
-Professor of Chemistry and Biochemistry Andrew Mehl is researching modern protein biopolymers called hydrogels.
+Philip Sydney Post Professor of Chemistry Mary Crawford is looking at developing Raman experiments and studying atmospheric chemistry.
+George Appleton Lawrence Distinguished Service Professor of Chemistry and Biochemistry Andrew Mehl is researching modern protein biopolymers called hydrogels.
 And Larry Welch, Clara A. Abbott Distinguished Professor Chemistry, is currently developing new methods to measure the activity of radon gas, and is using these methods to probe its underground migration.

 Here are a few of the ways students are collaborating with professors with their research:

-Since 2009, members of the chemistry faculty have published 20 papers in peer-reviewed journals, and the vast majority of these include undergraduate co-authors.
+In the last decade, members of the chemistry faculty have published 25 papers in peer-reviewed journals, and the vast majority of these include undergraduate co-authors.
 Many of our students present their scientific work at national and international conferences.